-Soon after BMW's 645 coupe and convertible went on sale as 2004 models, enthusiasts began to wonder about the prospect of a high-performance M edition.
+Soon after BMW's 6 Series coupe and convertible went on sale as 2004 models, enthusiasts began to wonder about the prospect of a high-performance M edition.
 After all, BMW is well-known for its potent M3 and M5 models.

-Late in 2004, BMW announced that an M6 coupe was on schedule to debut two years after the regular 6 Series.
-When it arrives at U.S. dealerships in spring 2006, the M6 will share its drivetrain with BMW's new M5 sedan, which went on sale in fall 2005.
-The 5.0-liter V-10 produces 500 horsepower and 383 pounds-feet of torque.
-It teams with a seven-speed sequential manual transmission, and the M6 accelerates from a standstill to 60 mph in 4.5 seconds.
+The M6 shares its drivetrain with BMW's M5 sedan.
+The 5.0-liter V-10 produces 500 horsepower and 383 pounds-feet of torque and teams with a seven-speed sequential manual transmission.
+The M6 accelerates from a standstill to 60 mph in 4.5 seconds.

 BMW says the M6's suspension is "built exclusively for sporting performance," yet the coupe offers all the space and comfort of a typical 2+2 model.
 Changes to the basic 6 Series design include a modified front air dam with large secondary intake openings that provide additional engine-cooling air.
 Side sills are aerodynamically contoured.
 Forged aluminum 19-inch wheels were developed specifically for the M6, and an "M" logo is present in the ornamental side slats.

-The M6's roof is made of carbon fiber, and the car has a better power-to-weight ratio than the new M5 sedan.
+The coupe's roof is made of carbon fiber, and the car has a better power-to-weight ratio than the M5 sedan.
 A speed-sensing M Differential Lock promises optimum traction even in difficult conditions.
 Dynamic Stability Control incorporates two driving programs, including M Dynamic mode, which BMW says is "tailored to the sporting driver."
 The new convertible is available with a black or gray soft top.